edugca/xlRcode/README.md

 # xlRcode v.
 0.1
 =======

 Call R from Excel.
 Create new Excel functions that make use of R packages.
-Integrate both tools seamless.
+Integrate both tools seamlessly.

 ## History